ckuelker/pankyll-documentation/en_US/index.md

 projects mentioned here have not been tested, they might or might not work for you.
 Just in case [Pankyll] do not fit your purpose you could have a look.

-* [Will Styler]: Shell building a Website using Pandoc, Markdown, and Static HTML
+* [Will Styler] Shell building a Website using Pandoc, Markdown, and Static HTML
-* [Xac]: Python building a Website using Templates, Pandoc, Variables, Plugins
+* [Xac] Python building a Website using Templates, Pandoc, Variables, Plugins

 [Documentation]: /en_US/Documentation
 [documentation git repository]: https://github.com/ckuelker/pankyll-documentation